giuliaregg/UnderstandingBikability/README.md

 Files:
 1) python notebook with executable code
 2) Amsterdam coarse-grained network at postal code zones
-3) csv file with long. lat. coordinated of all nodes included in flie (2)
+3) csv file with long. lat. coordinates of all nodes included in flie (2)